NIFTy-PPL/NIFTy/docs/source/user/index.rst

 NIFTy user guide
 ================

-This guide is an overview and explains the major idea behind nifty.
-More details are found in the `API reference <../mod/nifty7.html>`_.
+This guide is an overview and explains the main idea behind nifty.
+For more details, consult the `API reference <../mod/nifty7.html>`_.

 .. toctree::